baztheallmighty/MTautodraw/README.md

 #### Known Limitations

   * **"The script output a lot of errors at the moment.
 Most of these can be ignored. "**
-  * The script can be slow when processing a large number of devices.
   * Duplicate hostnames are not supported and will cause the script to stop with an error.
   * Junos LLDP neighbor matching may rely on interface descriptions, which could be inaccurate if not standardized.
   * Parsing `show ip arp` from devices with VRFs is not fully implemented.